Trust-Anchor-Group/NeuronDockerRegistry/TAG.Service.DockerRegistry/Root/DockerRegistry/DockerOrganization.md

 Parameter: Guid

 {{
-DockerOrganization := select top 1 * from TAG.Networking.DockerRegistry.Model.DockerOrganization where ObjectId=Guid;
+DockerOrganization := select top 1 * from TAG.Networking.DockerRegistry.Model.DockerOrganization where Guid=Guid;

 if DockerOrganization = null then
-	NotFound("Organization with guid " + Guid + " does not exist.");
+	NotFound("Organization with Guid " + Guid + " does not exist.");

 StorageHandle := DockerOrganization.GetReadOnlyStorage();
 Storage := StorageHandle.Storage;